s49ghosh/UW-Trailblazer/README.md

 6. Displays the highest-rated courses in the web application.
 Users can see this by clicking the "View Top Rated Courses" button on the homepage.
 Implemented in index.html, charts.html, and app.py

+### Fancy Features
+Final / Demo

+1. Better User Experience - Nice looking UI for all the pages (Helen)

+2. Security - Email confirmation after sign-up.
+Does not allow a user with unconfirmed email to log in.
+(Jasmine)

+3. Efficiency - Prerequisite selecting algorithm (Jasmine)

+4. Extra Functionality - Comment section for each course, can view and delete comments.
+(Jasmine)

+5. Security - trying to find ways to break the application (ex. sql injection) (Sohom)

 ## Installation

 Make sure you have python3 and pip installed